tahiri-lab/aPhyloGeo-pipeline/README.md

 -   **config file**:

     -   [`config.yaml`](https://github.com/tahiri-lab/aPhyloGeo-pipeline/blob/main/config/config.yaml)  - analysis-specific settings (e.g., bootstrap_threshold, rf_threshold, step_size, window_size, data_type etc.) <br>
-**Note**: You should set the parameters and threshold in the `config.yaml` file according to your research needs.
+**Note**:You should set the parameters and threshold in the `config.yaml` file according to your research needs.
 When setting the parameters and threshold, please modify the corresponding values.
 Remember **not** to change the parameter names or file names.
 	-   **Thresholds** in `config.yaml`:
 		- `bootstrap_threshold`: Only sliding windows with bootstrap values greater than user-set bootstrap_threshold will be written to the output file.
 		- `rf_threshold`: The tree distance between each combination of sliding windows and environmental features will be calculated.
 Only sliding windows with Robinson–Foulds (RF) distance below the user-set bootstrap_threshold will be written to the output file.